actonmass/actonmass.org/_pages/the-campaign.md

 ## The Problem: The People Have Been Locked Out
 {: .centered }

 There is a huge gap between what MA voters support, and what actually gets passed in our state house.
-We elect representatives to represent our interests, but the truth is, most of the time **we don’t even know how they vote.** Massachusetts has one of the least transparent state houses in the country (hyperlink to one of the studies).
+We elect representatives to represent our interests, but the truth is, most of the time **we don’t even know how they vote.** Massachusetts has [one of the least transparent state houses in the country](https://ballotpedia.org/Open_States%27_Legislative_Data_Report_Card).
 For ordinary Massachusetts residents, this means that:
 -   It's difficult to know what's going on in the State House, and advocate for the bills we care about.
 -   Our representatives are more accountable to corporate lobbyists and the Speaker of the House than to their districts.